aryan-np/aryan-np/README.md

 ## 📔 Daily Dev Quote Journal

-This README is automatically updated daily with a new developer quote I admire —
+This README is automatically updated daily with a new developer quote I admire.
-added via automated commits, one:

 It’s a simple way to keep inspired and track my learning journey over time.
 Check the latest quotes at the bottom of this README!